-- Reserve Tenders: the complexity, lengthiness and cost of the reserve tendering and contracting processes for long and medium-notice situations4, including the potential for rolling tenders - Evaluation of Reserve Offers: the complexity and length of time involved in evaluating reserve offers for technical, legal and commercial compliance - Optimal Use of Contracted Reserves: the complexity and uncertainty involved in determining the least-cost use of contracted reserves to address a forecast reserve shortfall, particularly where unscheduled reserves are delivered by demand-side reductions that are subject to energy and time-related constraints such as: - Pre-activation and activation lead-times - Minimum and maximum activation times - o Minimum off-time between activations - Maximum number of activations per period - Avoidance of Double-Dipping: the difficulties ensuring that reserves contracted to AEMO via the short-notice RERT panel (particularly those in the form of demand-side reductions) would not have otherwise been available to (and paid for by) the market, given those services are also acquired by retailers and network service providers - RERT Panel: the need for periodic recruitment and appointment of members to the RERT panel
+- Evaluation of Reserve Offers: the complexity and length of time involved in evaluating reserve offers for technical, legal and commercial compliance - Optimal Use of Contracted Reserves: the complexity and uncertainty involved in determining the least-cost use of contracted reserves to address a forecast reserve shortfall, particularly where unscheduled reserves are delivered by demand-side reductions that are subject to energy and time-related constraints such as: - Pre-activation and activation lead-times - Minimum and maximum activation times - Minimum off-time between activations - Maximum number of activations per period - Avoidance of Double-Dipping: the difficulties ensuring that reserves contracted to AEMO via the short-notice RERT panel (particularly those in the form of demand-side reductions) would not have otherwise been available to (and paid for by) the market, given those services are also acquired by retailers and network service providers - RERT Panel: the need for periodic recruitment and appointment of members to the RERT panel

 AEMO's costs in exercising the RERT are material.
-Based on the last two occasions that the Reserve Trader was exercised5, AEMO estimates costs of around \$70,000 per RERT tender process.
+Based on the last two occasions that the Reserve Trader was exercised6, AEMO estimates costs of around \$70,000 per RERT tender process.